-The future of mobility is shifting to environmental-friendly, connected, autonomous, and personalized commutes.
+The future of mobility is shifting to environmentally friendly, connected, autonomous, and personalized commutes.
 To stay on top of the mobility industry trends, manufacturers explore ways to create smart automated vehicles.
-Building vehicles for the future, from autonomous, connected, electric, or hybrid models, require cutting-edge technology and processes.
+Building vehicles for the future, from autonomous, connected, electric, or hybrid models, requires cutting-edge technology and processes.
 Tools like big data and concepts like shared mobility have become an important part of building a smart city and contribute to decarbonization goals.
 In addition, newer trends such as large-scale electrification and mixed reality (MR) also find numerous applications in the mobility industry.

 Innovation Map outlines the Top 10 Mobility Industry Trends & 20 Promising Startups